 Your professor has given you a writing assignment.
 This is one of the many writing assignments you will do while attending college.
 But you’re wondering, why do I need to learn how to write?
-I want to be a nurse; lawyer; physician; or professional athlete.
-Did you know that world class athletes do crunches, run five miles a day, and lift barbells so that they can be in the best shape to play sports?
+I want to be a nurse; a lawyer; a physician; or a professional athlete.
+Did you know that world-class athletes do crunches, run five miles a day, and lift barbells so that they can be in the best shape to play sports?
 Similarly, writing a research paper (crunches) develops skills that help you succeed not only in college but in your life.
 Therefore; it is important to get this skill under your belt.

 You wonder, where do I begin?